Skip to content

 One project, every surface

 Your product owns the relationship.
-GA powers the agent layer.
+General Augment powers the agent layer.

 Use one project for product chat, WhatsApp, SMS, Telegram, backend jobs, local iMessage, and future surfaces.
 The same user identity, memory, tools, policies, traces, and usage evidence follow the experience.